 Enabling Connections with Attendees in Real-World Environments

 The high up-front costs of on site classroom training infrastructure lead many event organizers to stick to webinars, videos and powerpoint.
 Raphael puts it bluntly: “Cloudshare enables us to deliver our hosted technical training sessions in such a simple way.
-We couldn’t do this without a cloud based solution.”
+We couldn’t do this without a cloud based training solution.”

 IT-Logix can now share marketing materials in their virtual IT training environments, scale to meet exact demand, and offer attendees the chance to leave an event with a functioning training demo of a cutting-edge product.